zey00/zey00.github.io/README.md

     <p>Following her medication session, Lisa reported that her self-critical thoughts had dissolved and that alcohol had lost almost all of its appeal.
 She said that the medication sessions had illuminated how she had been unkind to her body and had been harming herself with alcohol.
 She noted her ability to manage stress and found that she was making time to care for herself through socialization, relaxation, and a resumed meditation practice.
 She reported improved concentration, a lack of negative self-talk, decreased anxiety, and a spacious quality of mind</p>
     <blockquote> “The noise can bubble up but it doesn’t overwhelm me.
 When these little anxieties walk in this big room they seem so little.
 I feel peaceful, and I feel safe.
 It feels good to be in my body.
 I’ve found myself taking wonderful breaths.
 The negative remarks don’t even pop into my head.”</blockquote>
     <p>Before her third dosing session, she reported a dramatic and sustained increase in her anxiety, which she attributed to the results of the recent presidential election.
 She reported that the positive effects from the two previous sessions had persisted, and that alcohol was no longer problematic.
 She described being able to consume an occasional glass of wine while remaining free from the compulsion to overindulge.
 The only instance of drinking to excess was on one isolated occasion, which was the night of the election.
 Her intention for the third session was to find relief from her apprehension regarding the election outcome.
 She described the medication experience as consisting of several hours of pure and intense anxiety, with very little specific thought or perceptual content.
 The following day she reported that her anxiety had lifted and that she was feeling calm and peaceful.
 At 54 weeks, Lisa reported a persisting reduction in alcohol consumption and alleviated anxiety.</p>
-    <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5826237/">clik here for the full story of Lisa and many more</a>
+    <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5826237/">access to the full story of Lisa and many more</a>
     <p> </p>

     <h2> Relationships With Loved Ones After Psilocybin-Assisted Psychotherapy</h2>